kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 # Differential-Expression-Analysis

-We assume that there are fastq files (raw sequences) in our hand.
-If not, you can visit this https://www.ncbi.nlm.nih.gov/books/NBK242621/ website address to download fastq files from NCBI/SRA.
+We assume that we have FASTQ files (raw sequences).
+If not, you can visit this https://www.ncbi.nlm.nih.gov/books/NBK242621/ website address to download FASTQ files from NCBI/SRA.
 For installation of SRA toolkit: https://ncbi.github.io/sra-tools/install_config.html.

-# Quality control of fastq files (Step 1)
+# Quality control of FASTQ files (Step 1)

-FASTQC tool is used for the quality control of fastq files.
-If base quality and adapter context are good, we can pass to further step, however, ıf not, bases with poor quality are removed from fastq files to reduce technical bias of RNA-seq analysis.
-To remove those bases, cutadapt is useful tool.
-We assume that our fastq files have a lot of adapter sequences (synthetic sequences) and so we want to remove them.
+FASTQC tool is used for the quality control of FASTQ files.
+If base quality and adapter context are good, we can pass to next step, however, ıf not, bases with poor quality are removed to reduce technical bias of RNA-seq analysis.
+To remove those bases, cutadapt tool is used.
+We assume that our FASTQ files have a lot of adapter sequences (synthetic sequences) and so we want to remove them.

 ------------------------------------------------------------------------------------------------------

-For paired-end trimming:
+For paired-end FASTQ files:

 ~$ cutadapt -a forward_adapter_sequence -A reverse_adapter_sequence -o out.1.fastq -p out.2.fastq reads.1.fastq reads.2.fastq